skip to content

 Aboriginal Heroes of Fire, Food and Flood

 According to researchers from Federation University, hundreds of colonists in 19th century Victoria were rescued from bushfires, flooded rivers or from being lost in the bush by Aboriginal people.
-A new project commenced at Federation University to document the stories of Aboriginal heroes in shaping Victoria’s history between 1800 and 1930.
+Research conducted at Federation University has documented the stories of Aboriginal heroes who have shaped Victoria’s history between 1800 and 1930.

 Aboriginal Heroes of Fire, Food and Flood website